MrMario108/RealEstateSearch/ReadMe.txt

 Real Estate Search

-Aplication looking for properties on the flip at olx.pl website
+Aplication for looking for real estate propertice in good price at polish websietes.

-It's only for practising my programing sciles.
+It's project for practice programing.

-Not for buisness use.
+You can see how it work on